tracim/tracim/backend/doc/migration.md

 ## MySQL Always Requires the Type When Altering a Column

-When updating a table, it seems not always require to set the type, for exemple if you need just to rename a column.
+When updating a table, setting the type does not always seem to be required, for instance when you just need to rename a column.
 Due to database specific behaviour, alembic require to always setting the type.